chinapedia/wikipedia.abstract.en/Page/Ngora_High_School.md

 Co-curricular activities

-FootBall_game1.jpgStudents are encouraged to take part in co-curricular activities with athletics such as volleyball, netball, and football.
+Students are encouraged to take part in co-curricular activities with athletics such as volleyball, netball, and football.
 The boys football team competes at district and regional levels in competitions such as the 2015 Copa Coca-Cola Championship.[15]

 Alumni